bdhkim/EC500/README.md

-# EC500
+# This mini project explores using API to analyze images from Twitter

-This is the repository for EC500: Shaping Software
+The parameters for the ID and the number of tweets can be tweaked inside the .py file!